rorrofity/neuro-game/README.md

 ## Deployment

 This game is deployed using GitHub Pages.
 Any changes pushed to the `gh-pages` branch will be automatically deployed.

+You can access the deployed game at: https://[your-github-username].github.io/arrow-game/

+Replace [your-github-username] with your actual GitHub username.